ResourceDataInc/Centroid/README.md

 Centroid's API is pretty simple.
 Centroid can load the JSON as a file or a string, and then your application has access to the configuration values through object properties.
 Applications can choose to retrieve the entire set of configuration values or only the values appropriate for a specific environment.

-Centroid also includes niceties that make interacting with the configuration a bit cleaner.
-For example, the process to look up a key in the configuration will ignore underscores and is case insensitive.
-This feature allows you to store the configuration value in camelCase while accessing it in snake_case or PascalCase (or camelCase), giving the option for languages to consume the configuration values using native language conventions.
+Centroid also includes niceties that make interacting with the configuration values a bit cleaner.
+For example, the process to look up a key in the JSON ignores underscores and is case insensitive.
+This feature allows you to store the configuration value in camelCase while accessing it in snake_case, PascalCase, or camelCase, giving the option to consume the configuration values using native-language conventions.

 The API is currently available in Python and .NET.

 #### Python

-Below is a Python example that loads a `config.json` file containing the JSON declared above and then retrieves the database's server address using a snake_case property `database.server_address`.
+Below is a Python example that loads a `config.json` file containing the JSON above and then retrieves the database's server address using a snake_case property `database.server_address`.

 ```py
 # my_app.py